Email this to a friend

 $250

-AClinical Evaluation is the European term for using existing literature data in lieu of a new clinical trial to to verify the safety and performance of a medical device.
-It should begin early in the device development process and leads naturally to a decision as to whether or not a clinical trial is necessary.
-This e-conference is intended to demystify the process for Clinical Evaluations and clarify when a new clinical investigation is required.
+In Europe, it is often possible to use a literature review to meet the regulatory requirements of a CE Mark.
+The literature review addresses the question of safety and performance of a medical device with respect to its intended use.
+The review should begin early in the device development process and lead naturally to a decision as to whether or not a clinical trial is necessary This e-conference discusses the process for getting a CE Mark via the literature route and clarifies when a new clinical investigation is required.
 If you are planning to to take your medical device to the EU marketplace you should have an understanding of this process.
 Presented by Ms. Janette Benaddi of Medvance Ltd on December 5, 2006.

 Registries are used by companies for internal tracking of utilization and outcomes.
 The design of registries is as varied as any other category of clinical trial, some designs are better than others.
 In this e-conference the planning, implementation, and management of registries is discussed by Dr. John Pandolfino, IRB co-chair and Associate Professor at Northwestern Medical Faculty Foundation.
 The potential ways medical devices are followed after FDA approval and why the time period after FDA approval is as important as obtaining FDA approval itself is discussed by Dr. Elise Berliner of the Agency for Healthcare Research and Quality.
 Moderated by Anne Marie Murphy, Esq, the e-conference was presented on November 21, 2006.